Esri/military-tools-geoprocessing-toolbox/README.md

 # military-tools-geoprocessing-toolbox

-The Military Tools for ArcGIS toolbox is an ArcGIS python toolbox supporting defense and intelligence workflows.
-The toolbox a component of the [Military Tools for ArcGIS product](http://solutions.arcgis.com/defense/help/military-tools/).
+The Military Tools for ArcGIS toolbox is an ArcGIS Python toolbox supporting defense and intelligence workflows.
+The toolbox is a component of the [Military Tools for ArcGIS product](http://solutions.arcgis.com/defense/help/military-tools/).

 ![screenshot of tools](m-t-g-t_screenshot_600x400.png)